 Many companies may understandably take issue, especially with the risks of data theft and network intrusions on potentially insecure facilities.

 Despite the security-oriented fears that come with outsourcing, offshoring companies are often equipped with multiple security protocols and solutions to keep your data safe.
-Businesses can also take additional actions to protect their data.
+Businesses can also take further actions to protect their data.

 Offshore providers employ numerous practices to keep data secured.
 Aside from physical security protocols within the office premises, providers also use secured networks when sending or receiving data.